nicholasim/tru-bowl-tip-calculator/README.md

 - **Pay period summary** — a bar chart and an employee × day breakdown; employees who've since left the roster still show correctly as "Former employee" against their historical entries.
 - **Mobile-first responsive design** — the day × employee table collapses into per-employee cards with a collapsible daily breakdown, tip inputs stack full-width, and header actions tuck into a small menu — all sized for comfortable one-handed use on a phone.
 - **Data isolation** — every table is protected by Supabase Row-Level Security, so each manager only ever sees their own data.
+- **Dark/light mode** — toggle between themes from the header; defaults to dark, and your choice is saved so it persists across sessions.
 - **TRŪ Bowl branding** — pink (`#d76ba9`) and teal (`#35bfb0`) brand colors throughout.

 ## Getting Started